memseer/docs.memseer.com/docs/guides/overview.md

 # Overview
 {: .no_toc }
-What is Item, Events & Actions?
+What is Dashboard, Item, Events & Actions?
 {: .fs-6 .fw-300 }